steadily-worked/discord-bot/README.md

-# LIKELION HUFS X EWHA 연합 세션
+# discord-bot

+Discord-bot using GitHub Actions